Erruar/Saku-Overclock/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Using my program is pretty simple!
-Go to the presets tab and apply the desired one.
+Go to the premaded profiles page tab and apply the desired one.
-Or if you have a special case (for example, 0.4 GHz issue) or you want to get the most out of your laptop, then the Parameters tab is for you.
+Or if you have a special case (for example, 0.4 GHz issue) or you want to get the most out of your laptop, then the Overclock page is for you.
 On it, you can set the values that you want, and if you don't know what to do, there are tips and recommendations for balance and performance

 If you have found the perfect settings for yourself, just click on the apply button at the bottom right, it looks like a Play Music icon.
-But before that, I RECOMMEND going to the settings page and making sure that you have enabled "Reapply latest settings every (S)", after which, applying your settings, they will be updated every time, depending on what time you set, because some laptop manufacturers add a Power Limits self-healing protocol to the BIOS so that the laptop does not burn down in case of something.
+But before that, I **RECOMMEND** going to the settings page and making sure that you have enabled "Reapply latest settings every (S)", after which, applying your settings, they will be updated every time, depending on what time you set, because some laptop manufacturers add a Power Limits self-healing protocol to the BIOS so that the laptop does not burn down in case of something.

 ### About burning
-My program CANNOT cause you to burn down the processor if you do not:
+My program **CANNOT** cause you to burn down the processor if you **do not**:
-- Set the maximum temperature above 90 degrees,
+- Set the maximum temperature **above** 90 degrees,
-- Set extremely high Power Limits and at the same time very low Time of fast and Time of slow frequency rise(S),
+- Set extremely **high Power Limits** and at the same time **very low Time** of fast and Time of slow frequency rise(S),
-- Use SMU parameters without proper knowledge, manuals, warnings or by accident
+- Use SMU parameters **without proper knowledge**, manuals, warnings or by accident
 - If you are trying to create an NBFC configuration file for yourself to control the speed of the cooler, it MAY well STOP Spinning!
 Take this into account!
-Create such configurations ONLY when you have set the Fan Service Control Status to Disabled or Read Only,
+Create such configurations **ONLY** when you have set the Fan Service Control Status to Disabled or Read Only,
-- If you are trying to increase the frequency above the maximum, I DO NOT GUARANTEE the safety of such actions.
+- If you are trying to **increase the frequency above the maximum**, I DO NOT GUARANTEE the safety of such actions.
 All potentially dangerous parameters are marked with a special icon, hover over it and **READ** what it changes before changing it

 <a href="https://github.com/Erruar/Saku-Overclock/issues/2"><strong>Seems like app isn't working for me »</strong></a>
 <!--_For more examples, please refer to the [Documentation](https://example.com)_-->